smsglobal/rest-api-client-php/README.md

 // Get an API key from SMSGlobal and insert the key and secret
 $apiKey = new ApiKey('your-api-key', 'your-api-secret');

-// All requests are done via a 'resource manager.'
+// All requests are done via a 'REST API client.'
 This abstracts away the REST
 // API so you can deal with it like you would an ORM
 $rest = new RestApiClient($apiKey);